Vietnam Luggage Manufacturers: Top Factories and How to Source Luggage from Vietnam

 Hung Phat JSC

 One of Vietnam's largest domestic luggage manufacturers.
-Hung Phat operates a 15,000 square meter facility with 12 production lines and 500+ workers.
+Hung Phat operates a 15,000-square-meter facility with 12 production lines and 500+ workers.
 OEM and ODM for suitcases and backpacks, exporting to Japan, the US, the UK, India, Malaysia, and South Korea.
 Strong fit for larger volume orders.

 Mizuno Bags Co., Ltd.

-Japanese company founded in 1890, with a production facility in Ho Chi Minh City alongside headquarters in Nagoya.
+Japanese company founded in 1890, with a production facility in Ho Chi Minh City alongside its headquarters in Nagoya.
 Decades of experience producing to Japanese quality standards, which are among the most demanding globally.
 Good option if your product requires tight tolerances and rigorous QC.

 Senda Vietnam Co., Ltd. (Senrong Group)